 Earth History and the Jurassic Coast

-This may just look like a grey stone, but to a geologist it represents a tropical sea that disappeared millions of years ago.
+In the image shown here it may just look like a grey stone, but to a geologist it represents a tropical sea that disappeared millions of years ago.
 It is a window into a time when humans didn’t exist and when strange animals and plants flourished.
 When we read the clues we discover that every rock, pebble and grain of sand has its own story to tell.

 The scientific investigation of rocks, and the fossils they contain, has revealed evidence charting the history of the Earth.
 Using information from sites around the world (and beyond) geologists have pieced together the grand tale of our planet’s past.
 The Jurassic Coast plays a vital role in this work because its rock record of the Mesozoic Era is exceptional.